tomreitz/catholicdata/index.md

 More details about the [Hierarchy of the Catholic Church](https://en.wikipedia.org/wiki/Hierarchy_of_the_Catholic_Church).

+The *status*es of persons in the Church include
+* Elect, for assignments that have been announced by have not yet taken effect
+* Active
+* Emeritus, for former assignments of a retired person

 Assignment *modifier*s include
 * (none)
 * Auxiliary
 * Coajutor

-Assignment *status*es include
-* Elect, for assignments that have been announced by have not yet taken effect
-* Active
-* Prior, for former assignments
-* Emeritus, for former assignments of a retired person

 Event *type*s for persons include
 * Born